pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

     <strong>hello</strong>

-This rule is easier to remember than standard Markdown's rule, which allows only the following characters to be backslash-escaped:
+This rule is easier to remember than original Markdown's rule, which allows only the following characters to be backslash-escaped:

     \`*_{}[]()>#+-.!

-(However, if the `markdown_strict` format is used, the standard Markdown rule will be used.)
+(However, if the `markdown_strict` format is used, the original Markdown rule will be used.)

 A backslash-escaped space is parsed as a nonbreaking space.
 In TeX output,